Can Your Cold Shower Alleviate Your Acne?

 Increasing your vitamin D intake can also work miracles for your skin.
 Vitamin D does move away irritation and it causes an increase of antioxidants.
 Invest in some NatureWise Vitamin D3 or simply sit in the sun during your lunch break and soak up its rays.
 Additionally, up your zinc intake to counter your skin inflammation.
 You might also want to have some dark chocolate while you sit in the sun.
 This will provide the needed flavanoid antioxidants and polyphenol to fight acne, and it will also up your blood flow rate.
 This happens through the increase in nitric oxide which helps your capillaries pump blood almost twice faster than usual.

-Watermelon is also beneficial for your skin, as it provides plenty of water, in addition to giving you the necessary carotenoid antioxidants to freshen up your complexion, such as lycopene.
+Watermelon is also beneficial for your skin, as it provides plenty of water, in addition to giving you the necessary carotenoid antioxidants7 to freshen up your complexion, such as lycopene.
 Its citrulline content additionally works to increase your blood circulation, too.

 Grapeseed oil is another great supplement for fighting acne.
-Its vitamin E will rejuvenate your skin, if applied directly to your complexion.
+Its vitamin E will rejuvenate your skin8, if applied directly to your complexion.
 You can also use buckthorn berry oil which reduces your natural oils by almost half.
 Buckthorn oil can even protect your skin against sun rays.
 Its antioxidants will also help your skin revive itself, especially when used in their edible form – via carrots, sweet potatoes, etc.

 All of the listed methods have the potential to provide excellent care for your skin, while fighting off acne.
 But the best thing about cold showers, in particular, is that you don’t need to spend a single penny in order to enjoy their beneficial effects on your complexion!